Tacky (song): Background

 As usual for him, Yankovic sought permission from the original artists for his parodies on Mandatory Fun; in contrast to previous albums, he had few difficulties in obtaining these.
 Yankovic stated "This is the first time where I've gotten everybody that I wanted, and I couldn't be happier about it."
-He was able to get Pharrell Williams' permission for three of the songs he represented on the album, Williams' "Happy", Robin Thicke's "Blurred Lines", and Daft Punk's "Get Lucky", through a personal email to the artist after Yankovic's manager had difficulty working this with Williams' manager; according to Yankovic, Williams was "honored" to have his work used by Yankovic.
+He was able to get Pharrell Williams' permission for three of the songs he represented on the album, Williams' "Happy", Robin Thicke's "Blurred Lines" (which was also parodied, as "Word Crimes"), and Daft Punk's "Get Lucky" (which was part of the "Now That's What I Call Polka!" medley), through a personal email to the artist after Yankovic's manager had difficulty working this with Williams' manager; according to Yankovic, Williams was "honored" to have his work used by Yankovic.
 The song was recorded in April 2014.

 Composition

 The song mocks people whose actions and style are generally considered gauche.
-The singer boasts of having no shame and seems proud of his gaudy attire and his breaches of deportment (for example, putting used liquor bottles on display, wearing socks with sandals, mixing patterns, and gorging an entire bowl of after-dinner mints at a restaurant).
+The singer boasts of having no shame; he seems proud of his gaudy attire (fluorescent-orange pants with an Ed Hardy shirt, pink Crocs with sequins, Ugg boots with glitter), as well as his breaches of deportment (example: asking a woman whether she's fat or pregnant; gorging an entire bowl of after-dinner mints at a restaurant; and using coupons on a date).
 Reviews noted that the song lists various disruptive acts associated with social media, referencing Instagram, Twitter, and Yelp.
 Yankovic mentions printing his résumé in Comic Sans, a much-reviled font, and states that he would live-tweet during a funeral and take selfies with the deceased.

 Music video

 The music video for "Tacky" debuted on July 14, 2014, as the first in an eight-video series.
 Produced by Nerdist Industries, the one-shot video shows Yankovic mimicking Williams' own style used in his video for "Happy": It features comedians Aisha Tyler, Margaret Cho, Eric Stonestreet, Kristen Schaal, and Jack Black dressed in tacky clothes and purposely dancing badly while lip-syncing to the song's lyrics about a person who brags on about his questionable style choices.
-The video was filmed at Palace Theatre in downtown Los Angeles, previously featured as Julianne Moore’s apartment in the 1998 film The Big Lebowski.
+The video was filmed at Palace Theatre in downtown Los Angeles, previously featured as Julianne Moore’s character's apartment in the 1998 film The Big Lebowski.
 Yankovic specified that during each of the six continuous takes, he would have to rush down five flights of stairs while changing his outfit in order to appear in the beginning and end of the video.